jahway603/alpine-linux-headless-raspberrypi/README.md

 1. Insert the SD card into the Raspberry Pi and then boot it up.
 Check your router to find out what IP address gets assigned.
-2. SSH to the appropriate IP address as root with no password.
+1. SSH to the appropriate IP address as root with no password.
 Alpine will be running in [diskless mode](https://wiki.alpinelinux.org/wiki/Installation#Diskless_Mode).
-3. Run `setup-alpine` and follow the instructions.
+1. Run `setup-alpine` and follow the instructions.
 It will report there are no available disks and ask you to pick one.
-Assuming your SD card device is called `mmcblk0` then choose that device for `sys`.
-It will ask you if you want to erase the disk and then configure it as a persistent disk.
+To keep running diskless mode, as it will write less to the SD card, you do not select any (or none).
-4. Reboot.
+1. Reboot.
-5. Create a new user to log into future sessions as.
+1. Create a new user to log into future sessions as.

 ## Overlay directory structure